bxparks/AceTime/docs/clock_system_clock.md

 accurate as the `millis()` function.

 <a name="DS3231ReferenceAndBackup"></a>
-### DS3231 As Both Reference and Backup (don't do this)
+### DS3231 As Both Reference and Backup

-It might be tempting to specify the `DS3231Clock` as *both* the reference and backup clock sources like this (and an earlier version of this guide actually had an example of this):
+The `DS3231Clock` for example can be given as *both* the reference and backup clock sources, like this:

 ```C++
 #include <AceTime.h>